-2) Playshion Cruising Longboard
+2) Playshion Cruising Longboard - Best for Beginners

 It also has bearings that are incredibly responsive, which help you maintain control of the board as you ride.
 You can also use the tail to make it easy to turn the corner as you need.

 The first thing that you might notice on this nine-inch wide board is the beautiful graphics that are on the deck.
 The sun setting over the ocean is quite amazing on the bottom of the board, and the top fully covered in a grippy material that displays the company logo.
 Insofar as the wheels, they are 70 mm in diameter with a durometer of 78A, which means that they are soft and large, which is perfect for a novice who needs a bit of impact absorption.

-3) Aeroactive Longboard Skateboard Cruiser
+3) Aeroactive Longboard Skateboard Cruiser – Best for Tricks

 If you are more comfortable on a longboard with more length, the Aeroactive Cruiser is a 45-inch skateboard that is made from seven layers of hardwood maple, which means that it is a durable board that will last for years.

 The heels are 62 mm in diameter, which is not as large as the last board that we reviewed, but it still offers the grip and the terrain absorption that you'd want out of a longboard.
 This board even has a kicktail that makes it more convenient to do tricks while you skate.
 This longboard is not specifically designed for speed because it is a cruiser, which means that it is ideal for travel instead of racing, but the bearings on this Aeroactive are great for maintaining stability at high speeds.

-4) SCSK8 Natural Blank & Stained Complete Longboard
+4) SCSK8 Natural Blank & Stained Complete Longboard – Best for Maneuverability

 The first thing that you'll notice is that this board has a pintail design that tapers somewhat like a surfboard.
 This design is very unique and is aerodynamic enough to really provide some top-notch speed.

 In addition to the shaping, SCSK8 has also really delivered on some of the color options for this longboard.
 There are seven in total, and some of them, like the blue variation, simply look stunning.
 When it comes to riding, this is a stable board; it has seven-inch aluminum trucks and ABEC 9 bearings that allow it to really pick up speed without any wobbliness.
-Check Details review.

-5) MAGIC UNION Drop Down Longboard
+5) MAGIC UNION Drop Down Longboard – Best for Speed

 This really makes this board look fast, and you can even use it as a downhill racer.
 Additionally, the bottom of the deck also features one of three unique graphics that really look great.

-This is a drop down a board, which means that its trucks actually go through the top of the deck.
+This is a drop down board, which means that its trucks actually go through the top of the deck.
 This means that this board is much lower to the ground than most longboards so that you can get maximum stability.
 This is particularly useful during downhill racing where you don't want to wipe out.